-This Open Shading Language script implements a calculation of the Fresnel reflectance for metals and dielectrics, which may have complex indices of refraction (also known as n and k values, see complex refractive index).
+This Blend file implements physically correct passing of light through thin films of materials, and allows you to render phenomena such as soap bubbles, oxide layers on metals, thin metal films and polychromic car paints.
+As a bonus, a physically correct calculation of the Fresnel reflectance for metals is included as well, based on complex indices of refraction (also known as n and k values, see complex refractive index).
 Here, n stands for the 'classic' index of refraction and k stands for the extinction coefficient, which describes absorption.
 This combination accurately describes the interaction of light with many types of materials, including glass-like materials, metals and car paints.

-The main feature, next to true Fresnel calculations for metals, is that the base layer of the material may be coated with one or two thin, possibly absorbing, layers in which interference can occur.
+The base layer of the material may be coated with one or two thin, possibly absorbing, layers in which interference can occur.
 Light can interfere with itself, leading to a variety of rainbow-colored phenomena seen in for example oil spills on the street and soap bubbles.
 See the images for examples rendered with the script (bubbles lit by and background part of free HDR image pack by www.hdrlabs.com [not included]).
 The previews of single materials are rendered with the provided .blend file.

 Some helpful hints: